Jeanne Wakatsuki Houston

 Jeanne Toyo Wakatsuki Houston (September 26, 1934 – December 21, 2024) was an American writer.
-Her writings primarily focused on ethnic identity formation in the United States of America.
-She is best known for her autobiographical novel Farewell to Manzanar that narrates her personal experiences in World War II incarceration camps.
+Her writings primarily focused on ethnic identity formation in the United States of America, the experience of Japanese American incarceration, and navigating biculturalism.
+She is best known for her memoir Farewell to Manzanar that narrates her personal experiences in World War II incarceration camps.
 The book has been credited with sharing the story of the Japanese American incarceration with generations of young people.

 Life and career

 Jeanne Toyo Wakatsuki was born in Inglewood, California, on September 26, 1934.
 She was the youngest of four boys and six girls in the Wakatsuki family.
-For the first seven years she experienced a normal childhood.
-She lived in Los Angeles, California until 1942 when President Roosevelt signed Executive Order 9066, causing her and her family to be incarcerated.
+For the first seven years she experienced an unremarkable childhood.
+She lived in Santa Monica and Los Angeles, California until 1942 when President Roosevelt signed Executive Order 9066, causing her and her family to be incarcerated.

-Wakatsuki and her family were forced to leave their home and taken to the internment camp at Manzanar, which was located in California's Owens Valley, on the eastern side of the Sierra Nevada mountains.
-They were transported in large Greyhound buses from Los Angeles to Manzanar, a drive that takes about 4 hours today.
-At the time she was only seven years old.
+Wakatsuki and her family were forced to leave their home and were taken to the internment camp at Manzanar, which was located in California's Owens Valley, on the eastern side of the Sierra Nevada mountains.
+They were transported in large Greyhound buses from Los Angeles to Manzanar, a drive that takes about 4 hours today but much longer in 1942 when the highway system had not yet been built.
+At the time she was seven years old.
 She did not understand what was happening because she had no concept of war.
-She and her family spent the next three years in the camp, attempting to live a "normal" life behind barbed wire, under the watch of armed guards in searchlight towers.
+She and her family spent the next three and a half years in the camp, attempting to live a "normal" life behind barbed wire, under the watch of guards in searchlight towers.

 Conditions in the camp were awful and sickness spread throughout the camp quickly.
-This can be attributed to the compactness of the camp.
-Nearly 10,000 inmates lived in a 500 acre square, and this caused a lot of illness.
+This can be attributed to the compactness of the camp and the unpreparedness of the camp leading to facilities and supplies inadequate to need.
+Nearly 10,000 inmates lived in a 500-acre square, and this caused a lot of illness.
 Adapting to the climate was also difficult.
 Winters were very cold, and summers were very hot.
 The food they were provided was canned military food.
 It was not uncommon for prisoners to not eat because the food was not the traditional food they were accustomed to.
-Water in the camp was unclean, and it often caused Dysentery.
-Despite their efforts, obstacles managed to get in the way: her father's drinking habits and aggressive abuse, having no freedom, and very little space in the cubicles.
+Water in the camp was unclean, and it often caused dysentery.
+Despite their efforts, the strains of living in a prison camp under harsh conditions took a psychological toll on the family: Wakatsuki's father became an alcoholic, his physical state deteriorated, he became aggressive and abusive, the family bonds began to disintegrate, and the lack of freedom, rudimentary shacks, dirty latrines, and limited space caused strains.